ina-amagami/Unity2Cocos/README.md

 # Unity 2 Cocos

-Export scenes and assets created in Unity to CocosCreator.
+Export 3D scenes and assets created in Unity to CocosCreator.

 NOTE: This is an experimental project.

+## Under development

+- Some meshes are not placed in the correct position.
+- Support more material property convert.
+- Support more 3D feature.
+(Camera / Light / Reflection Probe / Collider / Rigidbody etc)
+- TypeScript only generate and set property. (don't create logic)

+## Caution

+The following will not be supported.

+- ParticleSystem / 2D Feature / uGUI convert.
+- Prefab / Audio / Animation export.

 ## Install